Economic history of the German reunification

-On July 2, 1990, the East and West German economies became one as part of the process of German reunification.
+On July 2, 1990, the East and West Germanies economies became one as part of the process of German reunification.
 It was the first time in history that a capitalist and a socialist economy had been joined together, and there were no precise guidelines on how it could be done.
 The comparatively poor productivity of the former East German economy and its links to the economies of the Soviet Union and Eastern Europe, which were rapidly contracting, posed pressing issues for the new united German government.

 Even before economic unification, the West German government had decided that one of its first tasks was to privatize the East German economy.
 For this reason, it had taken over the Treuhandanstalt (Trust Agency, commonly known as Treuhand), which had been established by the GDR to take over East German firms and turn them over to new management through privatization, in June 1990.
 The agency assumed the assets and liabilities of about 8,000 East German enterprises in order to sell them to German and other bidders.
 The CEO of Treuhand, Detlev Karsten Rohwedder, was assassinated by far left terrorist organization Red Army Faction in Düsseldorf in 1991; by the time the Treuhand was disbanded at the end of 1994, it had privatized some 14,000 enterprises.